Effex-D/blog/_posts/2022-09-07-a-few-days-later.md

 tags: []
 ---

 After the disappointment of the first day, I came to the table bright-eyed and bushy tailed for the second day which was much the same.
-Though it's not a particularly bad thing that the group is filled with Finns.
-This is Finland, and it makes sense that Finns would comprise the majority of the group.
+Though it's not a particularly bad thing that the group is filled with <Natives>.
+This is <Country>, and it makes sense that <Natives> would comprise the majority of the group.
 It's just not what I was expecting.

 When I dropped my expectations, things seemed better.
 The group is made of generally sensible people, myself excluded.
 There's a wide range of both security knowledge and general experience, which is certainly a more diverse group than 35 supernerds sitting in the same room.